Fork me on GitHub

 <skipMode>

 This options lets configure how this plugin checks whether it should skip an execution in case the target file exists already.
-Usually you do not want to spend unneccesary processing time on transpiling JavaScript files when the input files themeselves have not changed.
+Usually you do not want to spend unnecessary processing time on transpiling JavaScript files when the input files themselves have not changed.
 Available options are:

 • NEWER - Skip execution if the the target file exists already and all input files are older.
 Whether a file is older is judged according to their modification date.